 Separately from the “conditions of contract”, in the “technical requirements”, the contractor had warranted that the design of the wind turbines would “ensure a lifetime of 20 years in every aspect without planned replacement”.

-The contractual documentation also required the contractor to comply with the internationally recognised standard - J101 - in the design of the wind farm.
+The contractual documentation also required the contractor to comply with the internationally recognised standard (“J101”) in the design of the wind farm.
 It subsequently transpired that J101 contained a fundamental error that resulted in the failure of the grouted connections in the foundations.
-As a result of this error, remedial works commenced which amounted to EUR 26.25 million and a dispute arose as to who was liable for the cost of these works.
+As a result of this error, remedial works commenced in 2014 which amounted to EUR 26.25 million and a dispute arose as to who was liable for the cost of these works.

 At first instance in the TCC, Edwards-Stuart J found that while the foundations of the turbines were defective, the contractor had acted with reasonable skill and care and had followed best industry standard.
 Nonetheless, Edwards-Stuart J held that the contractor had acted in breach of contract as they had warranted for a service life of 20 years and this had not been achieved.
 The fact that the contractor had also warranted to comply with J101 (and had satisfactorily done so) did not prevent this conclusion as Edwards-Stuart J endorsed the proposition that “the existence of an express warranty of fitness for purpose by the contractor can trump the obligation to comply with the specification even though that specification may contain an error”.

-One of the lessons to be learnt from the Court of Appeal’s analysis in Robin Rigg is that a fitness for purpose clause should be given a prominent position within the web of contractual documentation if it is to be given its fullest effect.
+One of the lessons to be learnt from the Court of Appeal’s analysis is that when drafting a construction contract, a fitness for purpose clause should be given a prominent position within the web of contractual documentation if it is to be given its fullest effect.

-The role played by fitness for purpose clauses in construction contracts was succinctly described by The Court of Appeal for British Colombia in Greater Vancouver Water District v North American Pipe & Steel Ltd BCCA 337 in the following terms:
+The role played by fitness for purpose clauses in construction contracts was described by The Court of Appeal for British Colombia in Greater Vancouver Water District v.
+North American Pipe & Steel Ltd BCCA 337 in the following terms:

 “[Fitness for purposes clauses] distribute risk.
 Sometime they appear to do so unfairly, but that is a matter for the marketplace, not for the courts.
 There is a danger attached to such clauses.
 Contractors may refuse to bid or, if they do so, may build in costly contingencies.
 Those who do not protect themselves from unknown potential risk may pay dearly.
 Owners are unlikely to benefit from circumstances where suppliers and contractors are faced with the prospect of potentially disastrous consequences.
 Parties to construction or supply contracts may find it in their best interests to address more practically the assumption of design risk.
 To fail do to so merely creates the potential for protracted and costly litigation.”

-As was demonstrated at first instance in the Robin Rigg litigation, fitness for purpose clauses can operate in a seemingly harsh manner which results in the imposition of hefty liability on a contractor in circumstances where they have acted with reasonable skill and care and have complied with specification.
-However, it is not the court’s role to rewrite constructions contracts to allocate risk in a manner which it subjectively deems as "fair".
-Ultimately, the allocation of risk is a matter for the marketplace, not the courts.
-By applying the ordinary principles of contractual interpretation in reaching his decision, Jackson LJ avoided falling into the trap of rewriting the contract for the parties – this is a trap that Judges will have to be wary to avoid in the future when faced with fitness for purpose clauses.
+As was demonstrated at first instance in the Robin Rigg litigation, fitness for purpose clauses can operate in a seemingly harsh manner which results in the imposition of hefty liability on a contractor in circumstances where they have acted with reasonable skill and care and complied with specification.
+However, it is not the court’s role to rewrite constructions contracts to allocate risk in a manner which it subjectively deems as ‘fair’.
+Ultimately, the allocation of risk is a matter for the market, not the courts.
+By applying the ordinary principles of contractual interpretation in reaching his judgment, Jackson LJ avoided falling to the trap of rewriting the contract for the parties – this is a trap that Judges will have to be wary of falling into in the future when dealing with fitness for purpose clauses.